IsabelleSmith21/is2812-S24-Codelab1-Week4and5/README.md

-Are you cool game but this time with high score
+Are you cool game but this time with high scores